MykhailoTarasov/MykhailoTarasov/README.md

 ## I am a switcher with huge passion to be a Developer!

-- 🌱 I’m currently studying in the GoIT school
+- 🌱 I have finished GoIT school course Fullstack Developer
 - You can contact me via [Telegram](https://t.me/MykhailoTarasov)
 - I am based in Sofia, Bulgaria, but I'm highly flexible and open to relocating anywhere for the right opportunity!